T2an/scratch_sha256/readme.md

 # SHA256 staging

-This documentation explains the SHA-256 (Secure Hash Algorithm 256-bit) implementation process step by step.

 SHA-256 is a cryptographic hash function that takes an input message of any length and produces a fixed 256-bit (32-byte) hash value.
 It's part of the SHA-2 family of hash functions and is widely used for digital signatures, message authentication, and other security applications.

 As shown in the main.py file, this implementation can be used to generate hash values identical to Python's built-in hashlib.sha256() function.
 It is made for educational purpose.